 Are Tomato Fruits Nutritious?

-A tomato is 95% water, contains 4% carbohydrates and less than 1% of fat and protein.
-Low in calories, and high in vitamin C and antioxidants, tomatoes have been linked to health benefits like reducing risk of heart attacks and cancers.
+A tomato is 95% water, containing 4% carbohydrates and less than 1% of fat and protein.
+Low in calories, and high in vitamin C and antioxidants, tomatoes have been linked to health benefits like reducing the risk of heart attacks and cancers.